 - Mix the sap obtained from the tree and the Morning Glory juice.

 - Using the wooden stick, stir the mixture.
 Stir until it becomes thick and sticky.

 - The latex is now prepared.
 Store it in a plastic container.

 Once the latex is prepared, it can be used for creating many items.
 See?
 It's easy for you to make natural rubber latex.
 All you need are the Morning Glories and rubber trees in your garden.

 Indonesia, Malaysia, and Thailand are responsible for around 72% of all natural rubber production.
 Natural rubber is made from the sap collected from some trees (commonly rubber plants, Hevea brasiliensis).
 Chemicals are added to this 'sap', or liquid natural latex, to stiffen the final product.
 Ficus elastica is a rubber plant more commonly used for natural rubber production in the home.

 Synthetic rubber is an artificially produced elastomer with the same elasticity as natural rubber.

 This synthetic elastomer is a polymer derived from the combination of several monomers.
 The monomers are formed by reacting petroleum with different chemicals.
 Some common types of synthetically manufactured rubber are given below:

 - IIR (butyl rubber or halo-butyl rubber)

 Natural rubber and synthetic rubber cost about the same.
 They are preferred over one another on the sole basis of characteristics and properties.
-For example, the ratio of synthetic to natural rubber in car tyres is greater than that of heavy-duty truck tyres because the vehicles experience radically different wear and tear.
+For example, the ratio of synthetic to natural rubber in car tires is greater than that of heavy-duty truck tires because the vehicles experience radically different wear and tear.